 In the spring of each year the faculty of the art and art history department selects senior recipients of the Distinguished Merit Awards for comprehensive achievement in studio art and/or art history.
 The awards are based on a review of the student's work done over an extended period of time and done for their final capstone projects.
 Students nominated for these awards will be notified by the chair of the department and invited to receive their distinctions at the end of the semester.

 The art and art history department participates in the Honors Program but honors projects are accepted at the discretion of the individual faculty who are willing to supervise the independent work of a student.
-Eligibility requirements, application procedures and specific project expectations for the department are available from the department office, the departmental website, or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Topics courses are occasional, often experimental courses, offered by instructors at their own initiative or in response to student requests.
 Detailed information announced at registration.
 (4 credits)

 The department offers independent study options in the form of tutorials, independent projects, internships, and preceptorships.
 For more information contact the department office and review the Curriculum section of the catalog.

 A major in art may be earned through either: 1) art studio emphasis plan 2) art history emphasis plan or 3) dual degree architecture program.

 Art Studio Emphasis Plan